-Crandall & Pera Law’s Cincinnati, Cleveland, Columbus, Chagrin Falls and Chesterland teams of Ohio medical practice attorneys have first-hand experience helping victims of misdiagnosed or untreated blood infections and their families.
-Our clients have obtained millions of dollars in just and fair compensation for their injuries through jury verdicts and settlement negotiations.
+Crandall & Pera Law’s team of attorneys and registered nurses has brings decades of combined experience helping those affected by misdiagnosis or delayed treatment and their families.
+We have obtained millions of dollars through jury verdicts and settlement negotiations that give our injured clients financial security.
 Let us help you, too.

 The majority of sepsis cases are due to bacteria infecting surgical sites or implanted devices such as ventilators and urinary or intravenous catheters, almost always because of poor sterile technique.

-The symptoms of septic infection present in three stages, starting with sepsis and progressing through severe sepsis to septic shock.
-It is easily diagnosed and treated during its first stage, before it becomes life threatening.
-To be diagnosed with sepsis a patient must exhibit at least two of these symptoms:
+The symptoms of septic infection manifest in three stages, starting with sepsis and progressing through severe sepsis to septic shock.
+Sepsis can be easily diagnosed and treated during its first stage, before it becomes life-threatening.
+To be diagnosed with sepsis, a patient must exhibit at least two of these symptoms:

 - Heart rate higher than 90 beats a minute